SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 IPv4 NAT can also be used in a dual stack setup alongside a routed IPv6 subnet.

-#### Disable RBAC for Users
+#### Disable Networking RBAC for Users

-Per default policy, Neutron allows any user the creation of RBAC rules to share resources of their projects with other projects.
+Per default policy, Neutron allows any user the creation of Networking RBAC rules to share resources of their projects with other projects.
 Only the use of the `*` wildcard target is limited to admin users.

 However, how a network was shared, and who shared it, is not immediately obvious from the perspective of the target project.